Muon pairs from In+In collision at SPS energy: Introduction

-The probability that a muon pair of invariant mass, $M$ and transverse momentum, $p_T$ will emit from a thermal system at temperature $T$ is determined by the Boltzmann factor $\sim e^{-\sqrt{M^2+p_T^2}/T}$.
+The probability that a muon pair of invariant mass, $M$ and transverse momentum, $p_T$ will emit from a thermal system at temperature $T$ is determined by the Boltzmann factor $\sim \exp(-\sqrt{M^2+p_T^2}/T)$ at mid-rapidity.
 For a dynamically evolving system like the one produced after nuclear collisions at ultra-relativistic energies - the temperature decreases with time because a part of the thermal energy is spent to allow the collective motion of the system.
-Consequently the Boltzmann factor is modified to $\sim e^{-\sqrt{M^2+p_T^2}/T_{\mathrm {eff}}}$, where $T_{\mathrm {eff}}\sim T_{\mathrm {th}}+Mv_r^2$ - here the first term represent thermal part and the second term stands for the flow part for flow velocity $v_r$.
-It is expected that the large $M$ thermal pairs will be emitted from early time when temperature is large and flow velocity is small and the small $M$ pairs will originate from the late stage of the evolution when the temperature is low but flow velocity is large.
-Therefore, the variation of the $T_{\mathrm {eff}}$ with $M$ may be treated as a chronometer of the heavy ion collisions.
+Consequently the Boltzmann factor is modified to $\sim \exp(-\sqrt{M^2+p_T^2}/T_{\mathrm {eff}})$, where $T_{\mathrm {eff}}\sim T_{\mathrm {th}}+Mv_r^2$ - here the first term represent thermal part and the second term stands for the flow part with collective radial velocity, $v_r$.
+It is expected that the large $M$ thermal pairs will be emitted from early time when temperature is large and (radial) flow velocity is small and the small $M$ pairs will originate from the late stage of the evolution when the temperature is low but transverse flow velocity is large.
+Therefore, a simultaneous study of the dilepton spectrum as functions of $p_T$ and $M$ will enable us to use the variation of the $T_{\mathrm {eff}}$ with $M$ as a chronometer of the heavy ion collisions.

-In the present work, therefore, we focus on the transverse mass distribution of the lepton pairs formed in In + In collisions at 158A GeV beam energy at CERN-SPS and subsequently extract $T_{\mathrm {eff}}$.
-We assume the following two scenarios for the collisions: (i)In+In $\rightarrow$ quark gluon plasma (QGP) $\rightarrow$ mixed phase of quarks and hadrons $\rightarrow$ hadronic phase and (ii) In+In $\rightarrow$ hadronic phase and check by comparing with data which is the possible scenario realized in these collisions.
-In contrast to earlier studies~\cite{hees,ruppert,renk,dusling} we focus on the sensitivities of the slopes on the equations of state and transition temperature, $T_c$.
+Accordingly in the present work, we focus on the transverse momentum and the invariant mass distributions of the lepton pairs from in In + In collisions at 158A GeV beam energy at CERN-SPS.
+We assume the following two scenarios for the collisions: (i)In+In $\rightarrow$ quark gluon plasma (QGP) $\rightarrow$ mixed phase of quarks and hadrons $\rightarrow$ hadronic phase and (ii) In+In $\rightarrow$ hadronic phase and check by comparing the results with $p_T$ distribution of dileptons which is the possible scenario realized in the collisions.